Digital-Thread/sup/README.md

 ### :page_facing_up: License

-Distributed under the GPL-2.0 license.
+Distributed under the MIT license.
 See [LICENSE](LICENSE) for more information.

 <h3 align="center">Works on Open Source ✨</h3>